asyncnavi/asyncnavi/README.md

 ## Hi there 👋.

-I am a 17 years old high school student and also working as a freelance full-stack developer.
+I am a 17 years old student and also working as a freelance full-stack developer.

 ```
     FRAMEWORKS AND LIBRARIES :